CV

 * I ceased research publication in American History in 2010 due to feelings of conflict of interest *

-“Scholarly Publishing and Social Provision,” Chronicle of Higher Education, 2014, commissioned but publication was institutionally censored.
+“Scholarly Publishing and Social Provision,” Chronicle of Higher Education, 2014, commissioned but publication was institutionally censored at University of Nebraska Press.
 Available at www.mattbokovoy.com

 “Spectres of Social Housing, San Diego-1935,” in Laura Schiavo and Robert Rydell, ed., Designing Tomorrow: America’s World’s Fairs of the 1930s, (New Haven: Yale University Press, 2010), 159-175.